 Pearl, our resident horse expert, drew up the template that we used to cut out our ponies.
 We kept it simple and everyone did what they could to help.
 For the mane and tail we wrapped yarn around another's hands, cutting on one side, tying a knot on the other.

+Then we tucked the knots just inside the seam allowance with fabrics wrong sides together.
+This makes it super simple for young ones to help because you don't need to turn it right side out.
+They're wild, you know.
 Stitch around perimeter of the pony, using a zipper foot so you don't need to pass over the knots within the seam, leaving the back open to easily stuff the legs.
 If your sewing machine has a hard time moving the fabric under the presser foot, pull the fabric with your left hand, while guiding it with your right.
 We used a pencil to get the stuffing down in the legs.
 Stitch back shut.

 We started with one strapping stallion who met a mighty fine mare.
 They had a pretty cute foal in no time.